villhei/elixirtut/elixir_web/app/chapters/lazy_streams.md

 [0, 1, 1, 2, 3, 5, 8, 13, 21, 34]
 ```

 Did I hear someone say "fibonacci sequence"?
 The `Stream.unfold/2` can be used with any kinds of values, not limited to just plain numbers.
 The above call to `Stream.unfold/2` uses a tuple `{0, 1}` as the initial accumulator.
-By using pattern matching, the `fn/1` defined as a second parameter extracts the values `{n, m}` from the tuple, and returns another tuple `{n, {m, n + m}}`, where `n` is the number returned in the current evaluation, `m` represents the "next number" and the expression `n + m` represents the one after next.
+By using pattern matching, the `fn/1` defined as a second parameter extracts the values `{n, m}` from the tuple, and returns another tuple `{n, {m, n + m}}`, where `n` is the number returned in the current iteration. `m` represents the "next number" and the expression `n + m` represents the one after next.
 Quite neat, if I may say so.

 ```elixir
 iex> Stream.unfold(1, fn 10 -> nil; n-> {n, n+1} end) |> Enum.to_list()